Flow-Scanner/lightning-flow-scanner-cli/packages/vsx/README.md

 ## Usage

 Lightning Flow Scanner VSX is plug-and-play.
-Open any project with flows and use our side bar or the **Command Palette** and type `flowscanner` to see the list of all available commands.
+Open any project with flows and use our side bar or the **Command Palette** and type `flow scanner` to see the list of all available commands.

-* `Configure Flow Scanner` - Set up rules in `.flow-scanner.yml`
+* `Configure Scanner` - Set up rules in `.flow-scanner.yml`
 * `Scan Flows` - Analyze a directory or selected flow files
 * `Fix Flows` - Automatically apply available fixes
+* `Generate Flow Documentation` - Generate flow documentation
-* `Flow Scanner Documentation` - Open the rules reference guide
+* `Open Scanner Documentation` - Open the rules reference guide

 **Privacy:** Zero user data collected.
 All processing is client-side. → See our [Security Policy](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx?tab=security-ov-file).